Most people don’t know who they really are — and likely never will.

 But this pathway isn’t for everybody.

 Ontological shock is a phenomenon that happens after a profound psychedelic experience that’s so powerful it completely shifts one’s worldview — causing someone to exhibit physical manifestations of shock (like rapid heart rate, a sense of impending doom, and anxiousness).
-This usually lasts a few hours or days but may go on for months or years for some people.
+This usually lasts a few hours but may go on for days or weeks for some people.
 It’s a situation we want to avoid.

 Even Carl Jung famously cautioned about using psychedelics for shadow work.
 He said, “beware of unearned wisdom.”
 Essentially, psychedelics may give us information we aren’t quite ready for.

 It’s like jumping into the deep end of the pool without first learning how to swim.
 If we don’t drown, we certainly learn how to swim quickly, but it’s much safer if we start in the shallow end and work our way up as we become stronger swimmers.

 Psychedelics Most Often Used For Shadow Work: